itlyons/jkan/_datasets/seattleWA-dataset.md

 ---
 schema: default
-title: Seattle, WA Building Permits
+title: Seattle, WA - Building Permits
-organization: City of Seattle Construction and Inspections
+organization: City of Seattle
 notes: All building permits issued or in progress within the city of Seattle.
 resources:
   - name: Building Permits CSV